Retraction/arsh-sim/README.md

 - You get to play as Arshneet (obviously)
 - Randomizers deciding if you make it through certain events
-- Deaths that make almost no sense at all
+- Deaths that make almost no sense at all, and are VERY frequent
 - Personal attacks toward several characters based off of real people!
+-

 - - -

+## How to play

+When prompted with a text box, type in one of the options shown in the brackets to progress.
 ## Embed

 If you want this game on your site, use the following HTML: